Brexit employment update: the more things change…

 An uncertain future

-It is hoped that a no-deal Brexit is unlikely.
-If that is correct, worker checks will not be needed and a future relationship will be agreed and take these concerns into account.
-However, the shape of the UK's future immigration policy remains unclear, with divergence between those who wish to encourage only 'high value' immigrants and those concerned about sectors heavily reliant upon migrant labour.
+If a Brexit deal is achieved, worker checks will not be needed and a future relationship will be agreed and take these concerns into account.
+However, the shape of the UK's future Brexit arrangements and immigration policy remain unclear, with divergence on the latter between those who wish to encourage only 'high value' immigrants and those concerned about sectors heavily reliant upon migrant labour.
 Brexit itself remains an uncertain prospect, with the possibility of a second referendum still open.
 As with all Brexit updates, for the moment, the best advice is to watch this space.